lukemccarvill/LED-Globe-Project/README.md

 # Credits

 ### Primary Author: Luke McCarvill
-Many thanks to my supervisor in the UPEI Faculty of Sustainable Design Engineering, Dr. Andrew Swingler, for coming up with this idea and supporting the process.
+Many thanks to Dr. Andrew Swingler, my supervisor in the UPEI Faculty of Sustainable Design Engineering, for coming up with this idea and supporting the process.
 Riley Fitzpatrick, my coworker and fellow UPEI FSDE student, was also instrumental, particularly in the early stages of the project, performing many of the scaling and PV calculations.

 ChaptGPT (GPT-4o) was also used extensively in the programming and problem-solving process.

-# Instructions for Installation and Usage
+# Instructions for Installation and Usage (WORK IN PROGRESS)
 - Clone the repo...